mozilla/bedrock/docs/php.rst

 Dev, Staging, and Production
 ============================

-All dev, staging, and production sites are setup the same way with the codebases installed as described above.
+All dev, staging, and production sites are set up the same way with the codebases installed as described above.

 **Dev**